reubenmiller/go-c8y/internal/api/README.md

 * [ ] Remove child devices and child references by wildcard.
 Only delete matching children
 * [ ] Implement --all switch for collections to iterate through all results (max results)
 * [ ] Package c8y binary with the powershell app
+* [ ] Change all Pester test files to use utf8 with BOM!!
+This is because Pester does not interpret the encoding of utf8 (no bom) files correctly, thus causing some encoding issues when testing!
 Manual commands

 * [ ] applications